kragen/derctuo/migrating-app-snapshots.md

 acquire a three-hour lease it renews every hour.
 As long as it holds that lease, any attempt to check out the application state on another machine will fail, telling you to close it on your tablet first.
-When you close the application on the tablet, it releases its lease, so it terminates earlier than the three-hour deadline, which simply serves as a timeout to permit automatic recovery in case of device failure.
+When you close the application on the tablet, it releases its lease, so the lease terminates earlier than the three-hour deadline, which simply serves as a timeout to permit automatic recovery in case of device failure.